 Why use this test?

-You want to be sure these important hormones are behaving correctly.
-The results can be compared to the age range reference chart supplied.
-If imbalance is detected, you can take these results to your doctor for discussion.
+This is a useful test for people who seek reassurance that these hormones are functioning correctly.
+The test results can be compared to the age range reference chart supplied.
+If an imbalance is detected follow up can be arranged.
 Slight cortisol irregularity may be corrected via changes to lifestyle and diet.

 Why test Estrone?